 Many seniors find the intellectual challenge of taking new electives in the spring to be an exciting way of completing their Deerfield careers.
 Others find an Alternate Study Project the most satisfying way to finish up their time at Deerfield.

 Plans must be made early if the project is to succeed, and proposals must be submitted by mid-January.
 Submitted proposals must be approved by your faculty advisor, college advisor, and project sponsor.
-Because a project may involve extra costs to your parents, it is vital that you discuss it with them prior to submitting the proposal.
+Because a project may involve extra costs to your parents or guardians, it is vital that you discuss it with them prior to submitting the proposal.

 Off-campus projects take place entirely off campus.
-On-campus projects may take place off-campus, but you would continue to reside at Deerfield and take 3 or 4 academic courses.
+On-campus projects may take place off-campus during part of the school day, but you would continue to reside at Deerfield and take 3 or 4 academic courses.

 Eligibility & Requirements